 Ethnic Studies Minor

-The ethnic studies minor at APU enhances students’ understanding of the experiences of U.S. immigrant populations and communities of color.
-The program also enables students to analyze contemporary social problems that affect these populations, and to evaluate public policy related to the areas of immigration, education, criminal justice, health care, and economic development.
-The primary curricular focuses are the experiences of African Americans, Native Americans, Asian Americans, and Chicano/Latino peoples within the United States.
+The ethnic studies minor enhances students’ understanding of the experiences of U.S. immigrant populations and communities of color, along with their sensitivity to issues of race, ethnicity, and social class.
+The program also enables students to analyze contemporary social problems that affect these populations and evaluate public policy related to the areas of immigration, education, criminal justice, health care, and economic development.
+The primary curricular focus is on the experiences of Asian Americans, African Americans, Chicano/Latino, and Native American peoples within the United States.

 Browse the tabs below—if you have questions, visit the Student Services Center page, and we’ll make sure you get the info you need.

 To view specific requirements and coursework information, visit the current academic

 Azusa Pacific University is accredited by the WASC Senior College and University Commission (WSCUC).